 1. Concept of Basic Electrical and Electronics Engineering

-Computer Engineering - Nec (Nepal Engineering Council)
+Computer Engineering (Nepal Engineering Council) – Engineering Licence Exam

 1.1 Basic Concepts